The Fate of the Furious: Accolades

-Sequels
+Sequels and spin-offs

 Following the positive reception of Johnson and Statham's chemistry in this film and the box-office success of this film, Universal released a spin-off, Hobbs & Shaw, in August 2019.

 F9 was released in June 2021.
 It grossed over $700 million worldwide, and received a similarly mixed critical and audience response.
 A tenth film, Fast X, was released in May 2023.
-Although Fast X was reported as the final mainline installment of the franchise, an eleventh film, Fast XI (2026), is in production.
+Although Fast X was reported as the final mainline installment of the franchise, an eleventh film, Fast Forever (2028), is in production.